-Occasionally, ATL13 will incorrectly identify land along the edge of a water body as water surface which will impact on the ATL22 mean height.
+Occasionally, ATL13 will incorrectly identify land along the edge of a water body as water surface which will produce ATL13 output over the land and thus impact the ATL22 mean height.
 This release does not include a flag indicating the likelihood of a body edge segment being land.
 However, a user can in most cases make an accurate determination based on the edge height relative to a segment located further inside the body.
+Further, the most recent ATL22 rel003 mean analysis includes a filter to remove most non-water effects.